 The school system’s food services program will comply with all local, state, and federal rules and regulations to establish and maintain high standards of safety and sanitation.

-Competitive food sales are allowed only if profits accrue to the National Child Nutrition Program and will be used solely by the National Child Nutrition Program.
+Competitive food sales are allowed only if profits accrue to the Child Nutrition Program and will be used solely by the Child Nutrition Program.

 Schools may sell additional food items after the last child has been served lunch for the day.